 Analysis

-The incident handler will establish whether there is reasonable belief that an attacker(s) successfully accessed Protected Institutional Data.
+The Incident Handler will establish whether there is reasonable belief that an attacker(s) successfully accessed Protected Institutional Data.

-The incident handler will generate an incident timeline and ascertain the impacts and/or actions of all parties to identify the details of the compromise.
+The Incident Handler will generate an incident timeline and ascertain the impacts and/or actions of all parties to identify the details of the compromise.
 When possible, a full back-up or system image may be necessary for analysis.

-The incident handler will coordinate the communication between stakeholders including data owners, data stewards, data custodians, and any relevant compliance officers.
+The Incident Handler will coordinate the communication between stakeholders including data owners, data stewards, data custodians, and any relevant compliance officers.

 Notification

-The incident handler will notify the Executive Director with the following information:
+The Incident Handler will provide the Executive Director with the following information:

 Complete list of compromised systems and/or services and associated UIDs